simonmichael/hledger/DEVELOPMENT.md

 ---
-title: hledger developers' guide
+title: hledger contributors' guide
 ---

-# Developers' guide
+# Contributors' guide

 Quick links for everyone, plus a rough guide mostly for hledger contributors and developers.